openedx/edx-platform/docs/en_us/ORA2/source/PeerAssessment.rst

 In the problem code, you'll indicate the **number of responses** each student has to assess and the **number of peer assessments** each response has to receive.

 .. note:: Because some students may submit a response but not complete peer assessments, some responses may not receive the required number of assessments.
-To increase the chance that all responses will receive enough assessments, we recommend that you set the number of responses that students must assess to be higher than the number of assessments that each response must undergo.
+To increase the chance that all responses will receive enough assessments, you must set the number of responses that students have to assess to be higher than the number of assessments that each response must undergo.
 For example, if you require each response to receive three assessments, you could require each student to assess five responses.

 If all responses have received assessments, but some students haven't completed the required number of peer assessments, those students can assess responses that other students have already assessed.
 The student who submitted the response sees the additional peer assessments when he sees his score.
 However, the additional peer assessments do not count toward the score that the response receives.

+For more information, see :ref:`PA Specify Name and Assessment Types`.

 Assessment Type
 ********************